 We are a family business that has been established and based in Ossett for over 40 years with a wealth of experience and knowledge in the automotive, commercial, agricultural, industrial tyre and exhaust industries.

-We are located in the centre of Ossett close to all the local amenities so it's easy to drop your vehicle with us and walk into town.
-Alternatively feel free to take advantage of our comfortable child friendly waiting room offering FREE Wi-Fi, refreshments, magazines, toys and a washroom.Read more
+We are located in the centre of Ossett close to all the local amenities, so it's easy to drop your vehicle with us and walk into town.
+Alternatively feel free to take advantage of our comfortable child friendly waiting room offering magazines and a washroom.Read more